 It’s not to hard imagine one of these popular voice assistants receiving some kind of visual upgrade, and perhaps one day the need for any kind of speaker or display could be negated entirely.
 But as we prepare for the first waves of bigger meta-versing to hit, smart speakers and displays could still be used as the gateways to visual assistance.

 Think of it like a Philips Hue hub.
 Sure, you can control various elements of your smart lights without the add-on network module, but many Hue users will account for the cost of this item upfront — simply because you can’t do everything you can do with a Hue system until you have one.
 The same could be true for the first years of metaverse assistants and smart hubs.
-Sure, you may be able to finally shake hands with Alexa, but you’ll still need an to do so.
+Sure, you may be able to finally shake hands with Alexa, but you’ll still need an Echo Dot to do so.

 Now, imagine being able to tap into the powers of the metaverse-meets-smart-home handshake to take these remote calls to the next level.
 If the next wave of VR immersion has anything to suggest, we could be looking at revolutionary virtual firesides that combine elements of reality with augmentation.